 I work and its ask for reboot or log out, i log out.
 Reopen the session and don't work (damn!).

 I use the b plan :

 #rolemod -K type=normal root

 I cannot say exactly the same word of the terminal because internet don't work and i cannot acces zfs partition on ubuntu maverick and mount other file system on openindiana because it don't found one...

-Updated by Olivier Pinard almost 10 years ago
+Updated by Olivier Pinard over 10 years ago

 - % Done changed from 0 to 50

 Yata !!!
 (Japanese traduction : I did it !!!)